jasonthepenguin/geogpt/README.md

 4) Provide locations data:
    - Copy `public/data/locations.example.json` → `public/data/locations.json`
-   - Replace each `mapillaryImageId` with a real Mapillary image id
+   - If `mapillaryImageId` is missing or set to `REPLACE_WITH_REAL_IMAGE_ID`, the app will auto-fetch the nearest Mapillary image to the `answer` coordinates using your token.
-   - Keep or edit the `answer` and fake `gpt` coordinates
+   - You can also manually set `mapillaryImageId` for more control.

    Finding an image id:
    - On https://www.mapillary.com/ open a place in the viewer and use Share/URL to get the image id (a long key).
 Use that as `mapillaryImageId`.